baggerspion/therealpadams.github.io/_posts/2017-08-04-satisficery-engineering.md

 - Too Much Results Achievement

 It's OK to fail.
 We all do it all the time.
-If all of your projects are running perfectly all the time teams can get complacent and corners can get cut.
-By introducing learning opportunities into work we open ourselves up to little failure of risk, but the trade-off is a even-more-skilled workforce.
+If all of your projects are running perfectly all the time, teams can get complacent and corners can get cut.
+By introducing learning opportunities into work we open ourselves up to a little risk of failure, but the trade-off is a even-more-skilled workforce.

 - Too Little Results Achievement